 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 2:51 am and the next high tide at 2:28 pm.
-The first low tide was at 9:18 am and the next low tide will be at 11:01 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 3:23 am and the next high tide will be at 2:34 pm.
+The first low tide will be at 9:38 am and the next low tide at 11:00 pm.

 The lunar phase is a Waxing Crescent.
-Today we have 11 hours and 49 minutes of sun.
-The solar transit is at 12:33 pm and the length of time the moon will be visible will be 12 hours and 51 minutes.
+Today we will have 13 hours and 30 minutes of sun.
+The solar transit will be at 1:19 pm and the length of time the moon will be visible will be 12 hours and 32 minutes.

-The tidal coefficient today is 47, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient drops to 41 to end the day with a tidal coefficient of 37.
-The tide heights today are 0.3 ft, 0.0 ft, 0.7 ft and 0.0 ft.
+The tidal coefficient today is 54 (average).
+At noon the tidal coefficient drops to 49 to end the day with a tidal coefficient of 46.
+The tide heights today are 0.7 ft, 0.3 ft, 0.7 ft and 0.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Shell Key (Northwest Side, Lignumvitae Basin) which is of 1.3 ft and a minimum height of -0.3 ft.

-The solunar fishing calendar in Shell Key (Northwest Side, Lignumvitae Basin) tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Shell Key (Northwest Side, Lignumvitae Basin) tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

-from 5:58 pm to 7:58 pm, very high activity Major period (moon up).
-This period of high activity coincides with sunset; therefore the sun will exercise more influence, resulting in an excellent time for fishing
+from 6:11 pm to 8:11 pm, high activity Major period (moon up).
+This period also coincides with sunset; therefore the sun will exercise more influence, possibly obtaining greater activity than expected

 Tide timetable for Shell Key (Northwest Side, Lignumvitae Basin).
 The times are generated in local time in Florida (Florida keys) and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: